Rick Scott: Voting rights

 Scott rolled back automatic restoration of rights for nonviolent crimes, giving former felons a five- to six-year waiting period before they can apply for a restoration of voting rights.
 Of the approximately 30,000 applications from former felons to have their voting rights restored during his tenure, Scott approved approximately 3,000.
 A 2018 investigation by the Palm Beach Post found that during his governorship, Scott restored the voting rights of three times as many white men as black men, and that blacks accounted only for 27% of those granted voting rights despite blacks being 43% of those released from state prisons in the past 20 years.
-The percentage of blacks among those whose voting rights were restored was the lowest in more than 50 years, and Scott restored a higher share of Republican voting rights than Democrat voting rights than in almost 50 years.
+The percentage of blacks among those whose voting rights were restored was the lowest in more than 50 years, and Scott restored a higher share of Republican voting rights than Democratic voting rights than in almost 50 years.
 A clemency board set up by Scott held hearings on applications, but there were no standards on how to judge the worthiness of individual applications.
 In March 2017, seven former felons filed a class action lawsuit arguing that the clemency board's decisions were inconsistent, vague and political.

 In February 2018, a U.S. District Court described Scott's process as arbitrary and unconstitutional, and ruled that he had to create a new process to restore felons' voting rights.
 The ruling said that Scott and his clemency board had "unfettered discretion" to deny voting rights "for any reason," and that "to vote again, disenfranchised citizens must kowtow before a panel of high-level government officials over which Florida's governor has absolute veto authority.
 No standards guide the panel.
 Its members alone must be satisfied that these citizens deserve restoration."
 The Brennan Center for Justice described the clemency rules issued by Scott in 2011 as among the most restrictive in the country.

-Approval ratings

-In early 2011, a poll found that Scott was the least popular governor in the country, with a 57% disapproval rating and 29% approval rating.
-In December 2011, a Quinnipiac poll found that his approval rating had fallen to 26%.
-By June 2012, his approval rating had risen to 31%.
-By June 2013, his approval rating had improved further, with 40% approving and 42% disapproving.
-In November 2015, his approval rating sat at 44%, with 47% disapproving.
-In the aftermath of Hurricane Irma in 2017, Scott's approval rating saw a high of 58%, with 31% disapproving.
-Shortly before he left office, his ratings had dropped to 47% approving and 41% disapproving.